 - Maintain and express enthusiasm and commitment to helping students learn

-- Provide periodic program updates for inclusion in monthly e-news and on website
+- Provide periodic program updates and updated information on student/volunteer activities for inclusion in monthly e-news and on website \

 - Awareness of diverse learning styles and demonstrated experience in applying that knowledge to the development of teaching materials as well as the delivery of instruction.

-- Excellent verbal and written communication skills and demonstrated competence in interpersonal relationships and group facilitation
+- Excellent verbal and written communication skills and demonstrated competence in interpersonal relationships.

-- Degree in TESOL, Adult Basic Education, Education or related field.
+- A Masters degree in Adult Basic Education or related field.

-- Experience working in a non-profit agency with clients of diverse backgrounds.
+- Experience working in a multi-cultural environment with immigrant adults

-Submit a resume and cover letter by email to Lynn Livesley, Executive Director.
+Submit a cover letter and resume by email to Lynn Livesley.